AlvaroCasti/ACD_web/README.md

 - Added the rest of the informatio appear in the fii.html.
 - Added the photo of the Curriculum in the about.html.
 - Added the code in the CSS for the curriculum photo.
+- Added the social media in about.html
+- Added the DDD.md.